Matrix-63/Simple-Interest-Calculator-master/README.md

 <br>

 ### Test the app
-Tested the app all functions works correctly and the ouput results shows the correct results.
+Tested the app all functions works correctly and the output results shows the correct results.

 <br>